tauri-apps/tauri-docs/docs/guides/building/windows.md

 The `WixLocalization` element's `Culture` field must match the configured language.
 :::

-Currently Tauri references the following locale strings: `LaunchApp`, `DowngradeErrorMessage`, `PathEnvVarFeature` and `InstallAppFeature`.
+Currently, Tauri references the following locale strings: `LaunchApp`, `DowngradeErrorMessage`, `PathEnvVarFeature` and `InstallAppFeature`.
 You can define your own strings and reference them on your custom template or fragments with `"!(loc.TheStringId)"`.
 See the [WiX localization documentation] for more information.

 [platform support]: https://doc.rust-lang.org/nightly/rustc/platform-support.html
 [webviewinstallmode]: ../../api/config.md#webviewinstallmode